 Care teams may include oncology certified nurses, a social worker, physical therapists, a nutrition counselor, a genetic counselor, a psychologist, a lymphedema expert and a tobacco cessation counselor, as needed.
 You have access to services in cancer education, integrative medicine and health, and breast cancer supportive therapy and survivorship.

-Mayo Clinic providers keep your health information confidential, and encourage you to discuss treatment plans with your primary care team.
+Mayo Clinic health care providers keep your health information confidential and encourage you to discuss treatment plans with your primary care team.
 With your permission, they can send your medical information to your primary care or referring doctor, if requested.

 Advanced diagnosis and treatment

 Mayo Clinic breast care doctors use the most advanced, innovative diagnostic and treatment techniques.
 They are experienced in all types of breast conditions, from common to rare, serious and complex.
-Advanced imaging techniques include digital mammogram, 3D mammogram (tomosynthesis), breast MRI and molecular breast imaging (MBI).
+Advanced imaging techniques include digital mammogram, 3D mammogram (tomosynthesis), breast MRI, contrasted-enhanced digital mammogram (CEDM) and molecular breast imaging (MBI).
 And Mayo Clinic physician-scientists are leaders in using precision medicine for breast cancer to tailor treatment to a person's genetic makeup or to the genes in the tumor.

 A broad range of breast cancer treatment options are available at Mayo Clinic, including proton therapy at the clinic's campuses in Arizona and Minnesota.
-Proton therapy is a form of radiation therapy that enables your radiation oncologist to target the area at risk while protecting normal tissues, such as the heart and lungs.
+Proton therapy is a form of radiation therapy that enables your radiation oncologist to target the area at risk while protecting tissue not affected by cancer, such as the heart and lungs.
 Consultation rooms and imaging and treatment areas are designed for your comfort.

-People who visit the Breast Clinic on Mayo Clinic's campus in Scottsdale, Arizona, receive comprehensive care provided by a team of dedicated professionals from multiple specialty practices.
-This multidisciplinary approach assures that the combined knowledge and wisdom of many experienced breast cancer specialists are available to provide you with advanced, high-quality breast cancer treatment based on the latest research.
+People who visit the Breast Clinic on Mayo Clinic's campus in Phoenix, Arizona, receive comprehensive care provided by a team of dedicated professionals from multiple specialty practices.
+This multidisciplinary approach assures that the combined knowledge and wisdom of many experienced breast cancer specialists is available to provide you with advanced, high-quality breast cancer treatment based on the latest research.

-The breast health specialists of the clinic offer consultations, second opinions and the following services.
+The breast health specialists offer consultations, second opinions and the following services.
 These services are coordinated by dedicated breast care nurse navigators.

 - Breast symptom assessment.
 You may undergo a breast symptom assessment if you have questions about breast pain, nipple discharge, a breast lump, gynecomastia, or other signs and symptoms.